 How much does your program cost?

-Parents contribute $800 a month to share the costs of mentors, supplies, and space maintenance.
+Parents contribute $1125 per month to share the costs of mentors, supplies, and space maintenance.

 What days do kids come to PETALS?

 Monday, Tuesday, Wednesday, and Thursdays from 10am - 4pm.